-&lt;sup>16 Africa Check among Google AI Impact winners - Africa Check especially obvious hoaxes that are not based on any facts" (Bigot, 2019: 122-123).
-According to Facebook, this partnership has reduced the amount of fake news published on its pages by 80%.
-As an extension, the Meta Journalism Project, "works with publishers around the world to strengthen the links between journalists and the audience they inform.
-It also helps address the key economic challenges facing the journalism sector."
-Collaboration with Africa Check has enabled the verification of 127 facts and appears to have strengthened during the coronavirus pandemic with fact-checking on the WhatsApp platform.
+Africa Check is also a partner in the Facebook Third-Party Fact-Checking Program, 18aimed at the world's leading fact-checkers to verify and then remove false information shared and/or reported by users (Facebook, 2016).
+This program "aims to detect and address viral misinformation, especially obvious hoaxes that are not based on any facts (Bigot, 2019:122- 123).
+19 According to Facebook, this partnership has reduced the amount of fake news published on its pages by 80%.20 As an extension, the Meta Journalism Project, "works with publishers around the world to strengthen the links between journalists and the audience they inform.
+It also helps address the key economic challenges facing the journalism sector."21 Collaboration with Africa Check has enabled the verification of 127 facts and appears to have strengthened during the coronavirus pandemic with fact-checking on the WhatsApp platform.